RahimUllah001/DjangoCourseStepByStep/README.md

 ### Day 33 - Implementing Model Form Inheritance in Django
 You can view the full details of this project [here](./gs33/day33-project33.md).

+### Day 34 - Messages Framework in Django
+You can view the full details of this project [here](./gs34/day34-project34.md).